FHiRE-spectrograph/FHiRE_GAM/README.md

 Refractor camera:
 []Add manual save option for the refractor camera.
-[]Add option to use the refractor camera for monitoring cloud coverage.
-Pull up dialog box warning brightness has dropped below a threshold.

 Focuser:
 []Store current position of the focuser to simulate an absolute home/reference.